Dividend Stocks: Port in a Storm?

 Dividend yield is calculated by dividing a stock's total annual dividend payouts by its current share price.
 If a high or rising yield is due to a shrinking share price, that's a bad sign and could indicate that a dividend cut is on the horizon.

-A good rule of thumb is to favor companies with a "current ratio"—a measure of the company's current assets versus its current liabilities—of 2 or higher, which is a good indicator of its ability to cover its short-term obligations.
+A good rule to consider is to favor companies with a "current ratio"—a measure of the company's current assets versus its current liabilities—of 2 or higher, which is a good indicator of its ability to cover its short-term obligations.

 Generally speaking, you want to find companies that not only pay steady dividends but also increase them at regular intervals—say, once per year over the past three, five, or even 10 years.
 Indeed, companies that grow their dividends tend to outperform their peers over time.